linuxhw/hw-probe/INSTALL.md

 Install on ArcoLinux
 ---------------------

-Pre-installed on latest ISO images since v20.11.9.
+Pre-installed on ArcoLinux v20.11.9 and newer.

 Install on Arch Linux